bottlerocket-os/bottlerocket/variants/README.md

 The [vmware-dev](vmware-dev/Cargo.toml) variant has useful packages for local development of the OS, and is intended to run as a VMware guest.
 It includes tools for troubleshooting as well as Docker for running containers.

-## vmware-k8s-1.27: VMware Kubernetes 1.27 node

-The [vmware-k8s-1.27](vmware-k8s-1.27/Cargo.toml) variant includes the packages needed to run a Kubernetes worker node as a VMware guest.
-It supports self-hosted clusters.

-This variant is compatible with Kubernetes 1.27, 1.28, 1.29, and 1.30 clusters.

 ## vmware-k8s-1.28: VMware Kubernetes 1.28 node

 The [vmware-k8s-1.28](vmware-k8s-1.28/Cargo.toml) variant includes the packages needed to run a Kubernetes worker node as a VMware guest.